swingmx/swingmusic/README.md

 I've been working to make sure that most (if not all) of the features listed above are built.
 Some of them are done, but most are not even touched yet.
 A lot of work is needed and I know that it will take a lot of time to build and perfect them.

-I've been keeping a small 🤥 list of a few cool features that I'd like to see implemented in the project.
+I've been keeping a small 🤥 list of a few cool features that I'd like to build in future.
+Some of the features listed there are outright stupid but some are cool.
 You can check it out in [this notion page](https://rhetorical-othnielia-565.notion.site/Cool-features-1a0cd5b797904da687bec441e7c7aa19). https://rhetorical-othnielia-565.notion.site/Cool-features-1a0cd5b797904da687bec441e7c7aa19

 I have been working on this project solo, so it’s very hard to push things fast.
-The app is written in Python for the backend and Vue3 for the client.
-If you have knowledge in any or both of this areas, feel free to contribute to the project.
+If you have programming knowledge in Python or Vue, feel free to contribute to the project.
 We’ll be excited to have you.
 Your help is highly appreciated.

-_The backend is basically a bunch of Python classes and functions.
-The client just sends API request and displays it._

 ---